noahitall/PimGarden/README.md

 ## App Structure

-- **Home Screen**: Displays a grid of entity cards with minimalist design featuring larger photos and names
+- **Home Screen**: Displays a grid of entity cards with minimalist design featuring larger photos and names.
+Pull down to reveal a search bar for finding entities by name, phone, or email.
 - **Entity Detail Screen**: Shows detailed information about an entity
 - **Edit Entity Screen**: Create or edit entity information with consistent type selection UI
 - **Contact Import Screen**: Import contacts from your device